 * * *

-The Edgerton Essays feature working-class Americans sharing their perspectives on what they wish policymakers knew about the challenges facing their families and communities.
-Read executive director Oren Cass’s introduction to the series here.
+The Edgerton Essays are a joint project of American Compass and the Ethics and Public Policy Center.
+They feature working-class Americans sharing their perspectives on what they wish policymakers knew about the challenges facing their families and communities.
+Read American Compass executive director Oren Cass’s introduction to the series here.

 The Edgerton Essays are named for Norman Rockwell’s famous 1943 painting, “Freedom of Speech.”
 Rockwell depicted Jim Edgerton, a farmer in their small town, rising to speak and being respectfully listened to by his neighbors.
 That respectful, democratic spirit is too often missing today, and what we’re hoping to cultivate with this series.